shyrodgau/imbraw2dng/README_MiMi.md

 ### <a id="metadexif" name="metaexif">  </a>Metadata, EXIF

-The EXIF data in the JPEG files from ImB is of limited use (excl.
-MiMi!), because it reflects the perspective of the ImB optics and sensor and not of the actual camera.
-But if you would like to add it to your DNG files, this is possible.
+The EXIF data in the JPEG files from ImB is useful for MiMi.
+If you would like to add it to your DNG files, this is possible.
 Process the JPEG first and then the corresponding RAW.
 Corresponding is defined as: time difference < 5 sec and counter (last part of filename) difference &lt;= 1.
 It is not neccessary to be directly consecutive, first all JPEGs and then the RAWs should do it.

 Author/creator and copyright metadata can be set globally, and per-image a description (&#x270e;&#xfe0e;) can be set.